-Poet and fiction writer Jennifer Tseng was born in Indiana and raised in California by a Chinese immigrant engineer and a first generation German American microbiologist.
-Her first book The Man With My Face (AAWW 2005) won the 2005 Asian American Writers' Workshop's National Poetry Manuscript Competition and a 2006 PEN American Center Open Book Award.
-Her second book Red Flower, White Flower (Marick Press 2013), winner of the Marick Press Poetry Prize, features Chinese translations by Mengying Han and Aaron Crippen, and her novel Mayumi and the Sea of Happiness (Europa Editions 2015) was a finalist for the PEN Robert W. Bingham Prize for Debut Fiction and for the New England Book Award.
-MAYUMI is available in English and Italian and is forthcoming in Danish.
+Poet and fiction writer Jennifer Tseng was born in Indiana and raised in California by a first generation Chinese immigrant engineer and a third generation German American microbiologist.
+Her flash fiction collection, The Passion of Woo & Isolde (Rose Metal Press 2017), was a Firecracker Award finalist and winner of an Eric Hoffer Book Award; and her novel, Mayumi and the Sea of Happiness (Europa Editions 2015), was shortlisted for the PEN American Center's Robert W. Bingham Prize for Debut Fiction and the New England Book Award.
+MAYUMI is available in English, Italian, and Danish.

-View a collection of images and literary ephemera curated under the star of her bilingual book Red Flower, White Flower Tumblr, follow @TsengIslandon Twitter or Instagram
+You can follow @tsengisland on Instagram.
+Tseng also collaborates with her sister, visual artist Amanda Tseng, on Instagram @tseng.sisters.
+View a collection of images and literary ephemera curated under the star of Tseng's bilingual book Red Flower, White Flower Tumblr and visit Tseng's author page on Facebook.

-and/or visit Tseng's author page on Facebook.
-Please note: Tseng's FB page was started by Dede Auyong & is managed by Sue Coyle.
+Note: Tseng's FB page was started by Dede Auyong and is managed by Sue Coyle.

 Childhood photo by James H.W.
 Tseng